higherkindness/mu-haskell/schema/README.md

 type ExampleSchema = [protobufFile|path/to/file.proto|]
 ```

-One possibility is to write them in-line.
+Another possibility is to write them in-line.
 In that case you replace `protobufFile` with `protobuf` and write the schema directly between the `|` symbols.

 ```haskell
 {-# language QuasiQuotes #-}